BGnoinski/gnoinski.ca/ben/build_site/content/ssl_route53_cert_valication.md

-Title: Setting up SSL Certs and Route53 cert valication
+Title: Set up ACM SSL Certs and Domain Validation with Route53
 Date: 2018-04-03 17:30
 Category: AWS
 Tags: AWS, Route53, ACM, SSL

-# Part 3
+# Site Setup Part 3

 In this post I will go through the steps that I took get my site setup behind Cloudfront. <span style="color:#054300"> That was wishfull thinking will happen in part 4 now</span>